thin-edge/thin-edge.io/GOVERNANCE.md

 - **Evergreen master**
   The project pursues the "evergreen master" strategy.
-That means that at every point in time, the commit that `master`/`main` points to must successfully build and pass all tests successfully.
+That means that at every point in time, the commit that `master`/`main` points to must successfully build and pass all tests.

   Reaching that goal is possible because of the employed merge strategies (read below).